TOWN OF OCEAN CITY

 CHANGES IN OPERATIONS:

 Contracted Services in this division include maintenance for the parks and landscaping throughout the Town.
-Contract mowing of city-owned median strips, bulkheads, undeveloped lots, etc. has been included at $16,675 in FY 18.
-Walkway and drainage repairs at Northside Park have been budgeted at $10,250.
-Also included is $10,000 to resurface 4th street basketball courts and $11,800 to replace fencing at Northside Park.
-All other expenses in this line item cover routine maintenance.
-Tennis court resurfacing and repairs were requested, but not funded.
-Training costs are also included in Contracted Services and include attendance at the Sports Turf Management Association conference for the Superintendent, the second year of Maintenance Management School, and Playground re-certification.
-Normal maintenance and supply costs have been budgeted for FY 18.
+Contract mowing of city-owned median strips, bulkheads, undeveloped lots, etc. has been included at $18,400 in FY 24.
+Funded projects include: 130th Street median planting bed improvements, $10,500; Northside Park pathway improvements, $43,000; Northside Park pier piling caps, $18,000; and additional artificial turf for the dog playground, $51,000.
+Other funded items include annual clay court reconditioning, $7,000, planting bed maintenance at the 2nd street Tram station, $6,850, planting bed maintenance at the Downtown Recreation complex, $8,500 and bay cleaning on Ocean Drive, $4,400.
+Other routine maintenance items have also been funded.
+Training costs are also included in Contracted Services and include attendance at the Sports Turf Management association conference for the Superintendent, the second year of Maintenance Management School, the second year of Supervisor’s Management School and Playground re-certification.
+Normal material and supply costs have been budgeted for FY 24.
 Supplies include athletic field supplies, landscaping supplies, and general maintenance supplies.
-A replacement gator and a replacement lawn mower were funded in FY 17, and a replacement gator has been funded in FY 18.
-A beach toy was funded in FY 16 at a cost of $26,000.
+Supplies to resurface the 94th street basketball courts have been included at $5,000.
+Replacements of a self-propelled lawn/litter vacuum, $3,000 has also been funded.
 Special Appropriations reflects the budget for requests from the Beautification Committee.
-Energy costs are expected to decrease, as a result of the Energy Performance contract.
-Projected costs for vehicle fuel and vehicle parts increase, while the estimate for vehicle labor decreases.
-Allocations for Vehicle Lease, IT Services and insurance increase for this division.
-Maintenance on the garage doors of the Maintenance building were requested and could be funded through savings in funds set aside for Northside Park improvements.
-No vehicles were funded for this division through Vehicle Trust.
+Energy costs are expected to remain the same.
+Projected costs for vehicle fuel increase, while the estimates for vehicle maintenance remain the same.
+Allocations for Vehicle Lease, radio equipment lease, and insurance decrease for this division.
+Replacement of the Little Salisbury Park playground is shown in Parks, but funded through fund balance.